 409.1 Description.
 This work shall consist of placing bituminous material followed by placing cover aggregate material.

 409.2 Material.
-All material shall be in accordance with Division 1000, Material Details, and specifically as follows:
+The grade of aggregate will be specified in the contract All material shall be in accordance with Division 1000, Material Details, and specifically as follows: